 When people find out that I’m a homemaker, they often want to know what my day looks like.
-I think sometimes they’re wondering what exactly I do all day!
+I think sometimes they’re wondering what exactly homemakers do all day!

 I’ve had many jobs in my life, but being a homemaker has been the most challenging as well as the most rewarding career ever.

 One thing I’ve learned is that having an orderly home doesn’t just happen.
 It takes a lot of planning and intentionality.
-A schedule helps me do that.
+A schedule helps me with that.

 A Homemaker’s Daily Schedule